 • Downtown - southbound trains

 Subway lines in New York City are identified by both a color and a letter/number.
-While locals usually orient themselves by color, we recommend you look especially at the letter or number that identifies the line.
+While locals usually orient themselves by color, we recommend that you follow the letter or number that identifies the line in particular.

 The color is useful in central Manhattan, where several lines often converge into one very busy one.
 On the outskirts of the city, however, they often diverge in different directions, or some lines terminate at an earlier station.